Chicken, Mushrooms and Pasta in Wine Sauce

 For the Chicken and Mushrooms:

-- To the pan, add the chicken, pepper, thyme, onions, garlic, and red pepper flakes.
+- To the pan, add diced onion and garlic.
+Stir.
+Then add the cut pieces of chicken, salt, pepper, thyme, and red pepper flakes.
 Stir together.

-- For the Mushrooms - To the pan, add the mushrooms.
-Drizzle the remaining olive oil over the mushrooms and stir.
+- Mushrooms – To the pan, add the sliced mushrooms.
+Drizzle the remaining olive oil (1 tablespoon) over the mushrooms and stir.

-- Turn the heat down to a simmer and add the half and half.
-Then add the remaining butter and the salt.
+- Turn the heat down to low and add 1/4 cup of pasta water, half and half, and butter.
 Stir.

-- To the pan add the pasta and stir.
-Stir in ¼ cup of the shaved Romano or Parmesan cheese reserving the rest for garnish.
+- To the pan add the cooked pasta and stir.
+Simmer until the sauce starts to reduce and thicken.
+Then gently stir in 1/4 cup of shaved Romano or Parmesan cheese.

-- Serve while warm in shallow bowls and top with the remaining shaved Romano or Parmesan cheese and the chopped parsley.
+- Serve warm in shallow bowls and top with shaved Romano or Parmesan cheese and chopped parsley.

 Notes

 - Don’t rinse the pasta after cooking it.
 When pasta is rinsed, the starch is removed.
-The starch on pasta helps to hold and absorb the sauce so it’s important to keep the starch on the pasta.
+And the starch on pasta helps to hold and absorb the sauce.

 this pasta surely looks delicious and mouth watering!